jusbrasil/careers/frontend/internship/readme.md

 - You love programming and are eager about learning new technologies
 - You can hit the ground running

-## About the role
+## Available the roles
+We're looking for an university students to join and learn with any of ours Jusbrasil's Developers team ;) Working with us you will see through all phases of a product, from business needs, product conception, development, release, to the user engagement.

+#### Opportunities Team \[NOT available right now\]
-We're looking for an university student to join and learn with Jusbrasil's Opportunities team.
-We are developing tools for lawyers to improve their performance and reduce pain points.
+In this team we're developing tools for lawyers to improve their performance and reduce pain points.
 Jusbrasil has 700 thousand lawyers profiles, this is an open line of communication to understand their needs and create the best product possible.
 It is a continuous effort of the team to get insights for new features with customer development, surveys and benchmarks.

-Working with us you will see through all phases of a product, from business needs, product conception, development, release, to the user engagement.

 ## Basic Requirements
 - Be a student of any computing university course (Computer Science/Engineering, Software Engineering, Computer Information Systems, etc)